Ever wondered what drives us as human beings?

 I am hungry.
 I buy food.

-He argued that once our basic needs are satisfied, we can move up the hierarchy towards the pinnacle of self-actualization and achieving our fullest potential.
+He argued that once we satisfy our basic needs, we can move up the hierarchy toward the pinnacle of self-actualization and achieving our fullest potential.

 Maslow's Hierarchy of Needs